kubeflow/website/content/en/docs/components/pipelines/v2/compile-a-pipeline.md

 +++
-title = "Compile a pipeline"
+title = "Compile a Pipeline"
 description = "Compile pipelines and components to YAML" weight = 7
 +++